jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 ```

 - Drag the Cubes game object from the scene to the Assets in your project to create a prefab
-- Drag the Cubes prefab to the `Cube Prefab` field of the MoreCubes script on the Button
+- Drag the Cubes prefab to the `Cube Prefab` field of the `MoreCubes` script on the Button
 - In the Button object's Button Script click the `+` in the On Click() section
-- Drag the MoreCubes script into the slot marked None
+- Drag the `MoreCubes` script into the slot marked None
 - Choose the `MoreCubes.Cube()` function

 ### Add Raycasting

-- Select the Sphere under the UIHelpers Object and increase the scale
+- Select the Sphere under the `UIHelpers`object and increase the scale
-- Select the LaserPointer check the box for the Line Renderer
+- Select the `LaserPointer` check the box for the Line Renderer
 - Change the width in Postions to 50% (0.005)
-- In the Laser Pointer, click on the gear icon of the Laser Pointer (Script) and choose Edit Script
+- In the `LaserPointer`, click on the gear icon of the Laser Pointer (Script) and choose Edit Script
 - Add `[SerializeField]` to the `_laserBeamBehavior` private field:

 ```csharp